Cyclone Gita: American Samoa

 On 8 February, the National Weather Service (NWS) office in Pago Pago issued a tropical storm watch, a high surf advisory, and a flash flood watch for all of American Samoa as the nascent cyclone approached the territory.
 With Tropical Depression 08F existing simultaneously to the south of Fiji, uncertainty existed in the exact track of Gita.
 However, NWS Forecasters emphasized the risk of flash floods and mudslides as the interaction of two cyclones led to persistent monsoonal flow across the region.
 In the two days preceding Gita's arrival, this monsoon trough produced significant rains, reaching 432 mm.
 Monsoonal rains continued for two days after Cyclone Gita, and the flash flood watch was finally discontinued on 12 February.
 The American Samoa Emergency Management Agency advised residents to "remain on alert and secure loose items as necessary".
 The tropical storm watch was soon upgraded to a warning, indicating the expected arrival of gale-force winds within 36 hours.
 Pago Pago International Airport suspended operations for the duration of the storm.
 The NWS discontinued the tropical storm warning late on 9 February as Gita moved away from the territory.

 Cyclone Gita reached American Samoa on 9 February, bringing heavy rains and strong winds from 4:00 a.m. to 2:00 p.m. local time.
 The strongest winds were recorded at the NOAA Earth System Research Laboratory Office in Cape Matatula on Tutuila; sustained values reached 119 km/h and gusts peaked at 157 km/h.
-These winds tore roofs of structures and downed trees and power lines across the territory, with the most severe damage reported in Nu'uuli and Tafuna.
+These winds tore roofs of structures and downed trees and power lines across the territory, with the most severe damage reported in Nuʻuuli and Tafuna.
 Approximately 90 percent of the island was left without power and water and nearly 1,000 people required evacuation.
 The NWS Office lost power; the Honolulu, Hawaii, office issued forecasts in the interim.
 Rainfall in Pago Pago exceeded 155 mm.
 Flash floods and mudslides occurred territory-wide, with valleys and low-lying areas being most affected.
 Multiple streams flooded and prompted evacuations in Malaeloa village.
 Landslides were reported in Avau, Amanave, and Poloa.
 Approximately 3,000 people reported damage to their crops.
 Destruction of banana, papaya, and breadfruit crops temporarily limited the availability of food.
 At the American Samoa National Park, every trail closed.